Winsford: Sport and recreation

 The town has 2 non-league football teams, Winsford Town F.C. & Winsford United.

-In March 2019, Winsford was chosen for the site of the £70m Cheshire FA Centre of Excellence, which will be the new home of the England Women's Football Team.
-It will also act as a training base for European teams playing in Liverpool and Manchester.
+In March 2019, Winsford was chosen for the site of the £70m Cheshire FA Centre of Excellence, which would have been the new home of the England Women's Football Team.
+It was also planned to act as a training base for European teams playing in Liverpool and Manchester.
 The development was delayed by the COVID-19 pandemic in April 2020.
-In October 2020, the Prime Minister Boris Johnson gave his support for the development to go ahead; planning applications are expected to be submitted to Cheshire West and Chester Council in spring 2021, with a possible opening date of 2023.
+In October 2020, the Prime Minister Boris Johnson gave his support for the development to go ahead.
+The plan was scrapped in 2024.

 Winsford ASC is a swimming club which has achieved Swim21 club status and won the North West Division 1 Speedo league.
 It has now been promoted to the premier league.

 Vale Royal Athletic Club is based mainly in Northwich and Winsford, with several international athletes training with them.
 This club was created in its present form by the merger, in 1994, of the Mid Cheshire Athletic Club and Winsford Athletic Club.

 The youth football teams are Winsford United Youth and Winsford Town.
 Winsford Town were formerly Winsford Diamonds and Winsford Colts, who merged in 2022.

 Winsford Cricket Club play in the Meller Braggins Cheshire Cricket League, which forms part of the Cheshire pyramid.
 Winsford have had a cricket team since 1888 when the team was founded by ICI workers and played at the Dingle, next to the Palace Picture House (now Palace Bingo).
 In 1991, Winsford moved to Knights Grange to allow the Council to build their new offices (Wyvern House).